-- Surveillance: Sporadic cases continue to be recorded in Kanyama, Chawama, Matero, and Chipata.
-Interventions including contact tracing, chlorine distribution and water sampling continue to be mounted in all areas. - The Shibuyunji district surveillance report from activities conducted from 9-10 February 2018 indicated that 10 of the cases from the district were coming from the fishing camps.
+• Surveillance: Sporadic cases continue to be recorded in Kanyama, Chawama, Matero, and Chipata.
+Interventions including contact tracing, chlorine distribution and water sampling continue to be mounted in all areas.

+- Shibuyunji district has recorded 11 cases and 1 death.
+Surveillance reports from activities conducted from 9-10 February 2018 indicated the cases were coming from the fishing camps.
 The main drivers of the outbreak are contaminated water, poor sanitation including lack of toilets and poor hygiene, and consumption of contaminated food.
-Interventions have included removal of all fishing families to the mainland, mass vaccination, improved case management through clinical orientation, inspection of public premises, and strengthening of laboratory capacity

-- Case definition: Zambia is currently using the WHO standard case definition of suspected and confirmed cholera regardless of age: - Suspected: Any Patient presenting with acute watery or rice watery diarrhoea with or without vomiting and signs of dehydration should be suspected as a case of cholera during an outbreak - Confirmed: A suspected case in which Vibrio cholerae O1 or O139 has been isolated in stool. - \ Children under 2 years can also be affected during an outbreak - \\ Acute watery diarrhoea: passage of watery or liquid stools ≥ 3 times in the last 24 hours - Case management: In order to manage the growing number of cases while maximizing the available resources (i.e. supplies, equipment and human resource), 5 of the initial Cholera Treatment Centers in Kanyama, Chipata, Matero, Bauleni and Chelstone sub-districts have been converted to Cholera Treatment Units.
+Interventions have included removal of all fishing families to the mainland, mass vaccination (3000 people to date), chlorine distribution, improved case management through clinical orientation, inspection of public premises, and strengthening of laboratory capacity - Case definition: Zambia is currently using the WHO standard case definition of suspected and confirmed cholera regardless of age: - Suspected: Any Patient presenting with acute watery or rice watery diarrhoea with or without vomiting and signs of dehydration should be suspected as a case of cholera during an outbreak - Confirmed: A suspected case in which Vibrio cholerae O1 or O139 has been isolated in stool. - Children under 2 years can also be affected during an outbreak - Acute watery diarrhoea: passage of watery or liquid stools ≥ 3 times in the last 24 hours - Case management: In order to manage the growing number of cases while maximizing the available resources (i.e. supplies, equipment and human resource), 5 of the initial Cholera Treatment Centers in Kanyama, Chipata, Matero, Bauleni and Chelstone sub-districts have been converted to Cholera Treatment Units.
 Chawama CTC was converted to a Cholera Referral Centre to cover the southern population of Lusaka district.
 It has a 41 bed capacity and room for expansion, and a functional referral system.
 The main Cholera Treatment Hospital was set up at the Heroes Stadium for the northern part, with a 500 bed capacity and room for expansion. - Mentorship of frontline workers: 2-3 hour mentorship visits are being conducted as well as bedside mentorship.
 To date, Bauleni, Chawama, Kanyama, Matero and Chipata staff have been trained.
 CDC in collaboration with the ZNPHI have produced jobs aids detailing the case definition and treatment plans.
-Flow charts for assessment, transfer criteria and discharge criteria have also been made available. - o Management of Alcohol Delirium Tremens and all other Mental Disorders: A number of patients have been noted to present with alcohol delirium tremens and other mental disorders.
+Flow charts for assessment, transfer criteria and discharge criteria have also been made available. - Management of Alcohol Delirium Tremens and all other Mental Disorders: A number of patients have been noted to present with alcohol delirium tremens and other mental disorders.
 A specialized team from Chainama Hills College Hospital has been assigned to the case management team.
-Cumulatively, as of 7th February 2018, 447 patients had been seen.
+As of 13th February 2018, cumulatively, 481 patients had been seen.
 Medical, psychosocial, nutritional treatments and laboratory services have been offered successfully.